aradovic23/bcpartizan-ics/README.md

 # 🏀 KK Partizan Basketball Schedule - ICS Calendar

 Automatically sync KK Partizan basketball games across all competitions to your calendar app.
-This app fetches schedules from Euroleague, ABA League, and other competitions, and provides an ICS subscription URL you can add to any calendar application.
+This Go application fetches schedules from Euroleague, ABA League, and other competitions, and provides an ICS subscription URL you can add to any calendar application.

 ## Features